Sparse maximum likelihood estimation for regression models: Introduction

-To see when the method of maximum likelihood may or may not be used for model selection, the general model selection problem allows candidate models from different parametric families.
-Since the likelihood of models from different families cannot be compared directly, we need information theoretic, Bayesian, or other types of ideas in order to compare and to select the models.
+The lack of a maximum likelihood based criterion may be partly due to the fact that candidate models in a general model selection problem may come from different parametric families.
+Since likelihood of models from different families cannot be compared directly, we cannot use the method of maximum likelihood to develop a general-purpose model selection criterion, so we have relied on information-theoretic, Bayesian, and other ideas that can be used to compare models from different families.
 See Kadane and Lazar (2004), Claeskens and Hjort (2008), and Ding, Tarokh and Yang (2018b), among others, for comprehensive discussions on model selection methods and philosophies.
-Regression model selection problem is a variable selection problem which differs from the general model selection problem in that its candidate models are all submodels of the same full model, so they are in the same parametric family.
-It may be viewed as an estimation problem concerning the true regression parameter vector of the full model which is assumed to be sparse.
-The method of maximum likelihood can be adapted to handle this special estimation problem.
-Modern $\ell_1$ penalized regression (Hastie, Tibshirani and Wainright, 2015) generates sparse estimation of the regression parameter vector automatically through its $\ell_1$ penalty.
-Our approach is to (a) identify a set of estimators with the highest likelihood and (b) devise a strategy to select one from the set.
-Maximum likelihood theory is employed in both steps.
+Regression model selection problem, however, is a special model selection problem where candidate models are all submodels of the same full model, so they are in the same parametric family.
+It may be viewed as an estimation problem for a regression parameter vector of a full model that is known to be sparse.
+The method of maximum likelihood can be adapted to handle such an estimation problem.
+Modern $\ell_1$ penalized regression (Hastie, Tibshirani and Wainright, 2015) generates a sequence of sparse estimates for the regression parameter vector automatically via its $\ell_1$ penalty.
+Such estimates are restricted maximum likelihood estimates, and the final selection of an estimate is usually done non-parametrically via cross-validation.
+Our strategy is to focus on models of maximum likelihood of different sizes, first study their composition and then develop a criterion to select one of them as our estimate of the unknown true model.

-The rest of this paper is organized as follows.
-In Section 2, we present and discuss assumptions needed for all regression models under consideration.
-In Section 3, We study relevant properties of the likelihood ratio confidence region for the parameter vector of the full model and devise a sparse maximum likelihood estimator for the parameter vector.
-We show that this estimator is estimation and selection consistent.
-We also investigate the composition of models of maximum likelihood at their respective model sizes.
-Understanding of their composition lends an alternative and unified support for selecting such models beyond the varied motivations underlying the information criteria.
+In Section 2, we discuss assumptions needed for all regression models under consideration.
+In Section 3, we study the likelihood ratio confidence region for the parameter vector of a full regression model and obtain an asymptotic characterization of its contents.
+We use this asymptotic characterization to first study the composition of models of maximum likelihood of different sizes, and then devise a sparse maximum likelihood estimator for the parameter vector of the full model.
 We conclude with some remarks in Section 4.